Fog Investigation and Dispersal Operation: The procedure for aircrew before the introduction of FIDO

 Before the introduction of FIDO, fog had been responsible for losses of a number of aircraft returning from operations.
 Often large areas of the UK would be simultaneously fog-bound and it was recommended procedure in these situations for the pilot to point the aircraft towards the sea and then, while still over land, for the crew to bail-out by parachute, leaving the aircraft to subsequently crash in the sea.
 With raids often consisting of several hundred aircraft, this could amount to a large loss of bombers.

 Testing of FIDO

 An experimental FIDO system was first tested at Moody Down, Hampshire, on 4 November 1942 and 200 yards of dense fog was successfully cleared to a height of 80 feet.
-The first full scale FIDO system was installed in January 1943 and an aircraft reportedly piloted by Air Vice Marshall D. C. T. Bennet successfully landed between the flames, although not in fog conditions.
+The first full scale FIDO system was installed in January 1943 and an aircraft reportedly piloted by Air Vice Marshal D. C. T. Bennet successfully landed between the flames, although not in fog conditions.

 The first successful flights in fog occurred on 17 July 1943 when an Airspeed Oxford of RAF No 35 Squadron piloted by Flying Officer (later Flight Lieutenant) Edward Noel Holding (RNZAF Number 402185) carried out three approaches and departures in dense fog with Group Captain Basil Robinson.
 Robinson was killed on operations a month later.
 Holding survived the war and died in Auckland, New Zealand, in 2008.